jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 ## Summary

 This system ensures that camera-triggered events are processed quickly and accurately, providing reliable notifications based on detected activity.
 A previous iteration of this logic used `wait-until` nodes instead of an event-driven process.
 The event-driven process ensures non-blocking execution, drastically improving the reliability of the notifications while simultaneously reducing resource usage by Node-RED.

+---

+## Change log

+- **2025.03.25**:
+  - Make capitalization consistent in headings
+  - Added information about person notification timers that are used to prevent notification fatigue
+  - Moved police detection from the "image_downloaded" section of the flow to the "image_described" section to keep things consistent and break up "image_downloaded" logically
+  - Moved firing event on `camera/[camera_name]/person` to the end of the flow so YOLO verification will prevent superfluous events to be fired when YOLO says a person is not in the image
+  - Only run YOLO verification on person events to reduce resource usage (since this is currently run on a non-accelerated CPU)
+  - Updated screenshots to reflect changes in flow mentioned above